What is a Direct Access Barrister?

 In the event that your barrister thinks that your case needs the additional assistance of a solicitor they will be able to advise you about that.

 Why choose Direct Access

 Whilst traditionally barristers were instructed by solicitors to represent and advise clients, that has no longer been the only option for some time.
 Paying for two different types of lawyer to act for you in the same case can be expensive, particularly if an individual feels able to deal with the litigation on their own, but needs representation at court hearings or for complex drafting or legal advice.
 Many people feel unable to conduct court hearings themselves effectively, because of the highly specialist legal and advocacy skills required.
-Many people also feel that whilst they can manage much of the litigation themselves, they still need or would benefit from the advice of a specialist lawyer on points of law and procedure.
+Many people also feel that whilst they can manage much of the litigation themselves, they still need or would benefit from the advice of a specialist direct access lawyer on points of law and procedure.

 You will be reducing your costs whilst increasing your personal control of the case.
-You will completely control the cost of your case because our barristers only work on fixed fees which will be paid in advance.
+You will completely control the cost of your case because our barristers only work on fixed fees, paid in advance.

-Visit our case studies page for some example of how our barristers have assisted clients on a direct access basis.
+Visit our case studies page for some examples of how our barristers have assisted clients on a direct access basis.